abought/imputationserver/docs/getting-started.md

 ![](images/job-results.png)

 !!! important "All data is deleted automatically after 7 days"
     Be sure to download all needed data in this time period.
 We send you a reminder 48 hours before we delete your data.
-Once your job hast the state **retired**, we are not able to recover your data!
+Once your job has the state **retired**, we are not able to recover your data!

 ###  Download via a web browser